By Rob Shaul

 If unsuccessful, they next tried with heels elevated on 15-pound Rubber Bumper Plates.
 If unsuccessful here, the athlete received a score of “zero”.

-The scoring chart below.
+The scoring chart is below.
 Click the video clip for an example of our mobility assessment.

 For 15 minutes, two times per week, over the course of a 6-week strength cycle, the athletes in each group completed a circuit of specific exercises: After the assessment, the athletes were broken into three groups: Patterning Only, Flexibility Only, and “Combo.”